BILL HENSHAW, OD, FCOVD

 We have a separate section on Vision Processing that will give more extensive information.

-Meanwhile, enjoy the video below that gives a practical view of vision processing skills.
+Meanwhile, you can enjoy the video below that gives a practical view of vision processing skills.

 Picture